heavymetalthings/FedOCCT/README.md

 Solution :

-- disabling BUILD_MODULE_Draw fixes the first error -installing the dev version of freetype fixes the errors related to freetype
+- installing the dev version of the problematic packages fixes the errors related to freetype

 ![image5](/assets/images/Screenshot5.png)